• Skip to primary navigation

 Serving & Decorating Ideas

-• Dipped or drizzled in chocolate – dark, milk, or white for a shiny finish.
+• Dipped or drizzled in chocolate – dark, milk, or white for a glossy finish.

-• Iced with royal frosting or topped with sprinkles for holiday cookies.
+• Iced with royal frosting or topped with sprinkles for holiday decorating.

-• Dusted with powdered sugar or brushed with a little edible gold for a simple, elegant look.
+• Dusted with powdered sugar or brushed with edible gold for a simple, elegant look.

 • Made into sandwich cookies with ganache, caramel, or buttercream.

-• Decorated with nuts or crushed candy, or cut into festive shapes for Christmas, Valentine’s Day, or birthdays.
+• Decorated with nuts or crushed candy, or cut into festive shapes for any holiday.

 plate with baked chocolate sugar cookies

-• Chocolate & Mint – Add ½ tsp peppermint extract for a fresh twist.
+• Chocolate & Mint – Add a little peppermint extract for a fresh twist.

-• Double Chocolate – Mix in mini chips like these chocolate chip sugar cookies.
+• Double Chocolate – Mix in mini chocolate chips for extra richness.

-• Espresso – Stir in ½ tsp espresso powder for a mocha flavor.
+• Espresso – Stir in espresso powder for a mocha flavor.

-• Spiced Chocolate – Add a little cinnamon or cayenne for cozy fall chocolate cookies.
+• Spiced Chocolate – Add cinnamon or cayenne for warm fall cookies.

-• Orange Zest – Brighten the dough with 1 tsp orange zest.
+• Orange Zest – Brighten the dough with a touch of citrus.

 Recipe Questions